-7.2 HWI Module
+8.2 HWI Module

 The ti.sysbios.hal.Hwi module provides a collection of APIs for managing hardware interrupts.
 These APIs are generic across all supported targets and devices and should provide sufficient functionality for most applications.
-See the video introducing Hwis for an overview.
+See the document introducing Hwis for an overview.

-7.2.1 Associating a C Function with a System Interrupt Source
+8.2.1 Associating a C Function with a System Interrupt Source